Policy, Organisation and Rules

 Special travel insurance should be obtained for authorised Scout visits abroad.

 Parties of up to five foreign Scouts visiting the British Isles to take part in Scout activities organised by a British home unit are also covered by this policy.
 Larger parties can be insured by the host unit if the visiting Scouts are not already insured through their home Association.

-The policy covers accidents and medical expenses in the British Isles and on the continent of Europe
+The policy covers accidents and medical expenses in the British Isles and on the continent of Europe.

 188.8.131.52 Supplementary insurance can be arranged to provide higher benefits.

-Non-members, such as supporters, are not provided with the same automatic basic Personal Accident Insurance as members.
+184.108.40.206 Non-members are not provided with the same automatic basic Personal Accident Insurance as members.

-Details are available from Unity (Scout Insurance Services) on request.
+Details are available from Unity on request.